 Guns of the Patriots even has a second Stinger.
 It's the first in the MGS series to not reveal some sort of conspiracy.
 Instead features Solid Snake explaining to Otacon that he's finally going to retire from the battlefield and live out the remaining months he has to live peacefully.
 He also quits smoking.

-Series spinoff Metal Gear Rising Revengeance even includes one, where Raiden explains that he has only damaged a fraction of Desperado/Armstrong's web of corruption, with Raiden leaving Maverick for good to continuing to fight his own war.
+Series spinoff Metal Gear Rising: Revengeance even includes one, where Raiden explains that he has only damaged a fraction of Desperado/Armstrong's web of corruption, with Raiden leaving Maverick for good to continuing to fight his own war.
+It ends with him drawing on a group of mooks surrounding him.

 Part 1: Aramov was working for the Agency as well, and she ain't blonde!